 Our customers have questions about air safety in the time of Covid-19.
 Is it still safe to fly?

 The airlines have you covered.
-State-of-the-art air circulation systems have been in are in place to keep you safe in stressful times.
+State-of-the-art air circulation systems are in place to keep you safe in stressful times.
 Here’s how it works.

 Airplane cabins operate with a blend of fresh, outside air and filtered cabin air.
 The air from outside is sterilized with a high-temperature compressor and ozone purifier, and mixed with existing cabin air that gets recirculated every 2-3 minutes through an industrial-grade HEPA filter.